goharbor/harbor/docs/user_guide.md

 A project in Harbor contains all repositories of an application.
 RBAC is applied to a project.
 There are two types of projects in Harbor:

 * **Public**: All users have the read privilege to a public project, it's convenient for you to share some repositories with others in this way.
-* **Private**: A private project can only been accessed by users with proper privileges.
+* **Private**: A private project can only be accessed by users with proper privileges.

 You can create a project after you signed in.
-Enable the "Public project" checkbox will make this project public.
+Enabling the "Public project" checkbox will make this project public.

 ![create project](img/create_project.png)